Tang Standing Horse figure, Canberra: Opulence of Tang society

 Tang dynasty is generally regarded as a high point in Chinese civilisation, and a golden age of cosmopolitan culture.
 Many neighbouring countries maintained strong diplomatic ties with it, traded extensively with it and sought its economic assistance and military protection.
 It was a superpower, akin to the United States of today.

 The capital of the Tang dynasty was the most populous city in the world.
 With this large population, the dynasty was able to have a professional and powerful army.
 The army not only defended the empire, but was also used to dominate the lucrative trade routes along the Silk Road.
 A huge population also meant that there were more professional craftsmen in the empire, to create large quantities and higher quality works of art.

 It was a period of progress, prosperity and stability, making it a highly conducive environment to pursue the arts.
 Tomb figurines in the Tang dynasty often featured servants, attendants, dancers, musicians, camels and horses from Central Asia.
-In the tomb of a high-ranking male, there may also be figurines of soldiers, officials and courtesans.
+In the tomb of a high-ranking male, there may also be figurines of soldiers, officials and Gējìs.